Unité d'Habitation of Berlin: History

 The interior of the apartments and hallways are similar in plan to Corbusiers Unité in Marseille and Nantes but the open plan was not realized.
 The Berlin Building Department deemed it not legal to combine living areas such as kitchen and living room and definitely permitted can[?] open connection of living areas and bedrooms.
 The result was that the two level gallery was closed and each area was walled in and doors were installed throughout the apartment layout.
 The steel and wood staircase designs by Jean Prouvé and the kitchen designs by Charlotte Perriand were not realized in this building.
 Plans for the stair and kitchen did exist in 1956 but were then cancelled.

 Another big change was that a majority of the split level units were cut in half and made into one bedroom units.
 Only on the two top floors were the Corbusier apartments built in full size.
 On 17 Floors there are 530 apartment units in total, compared to the 337 units in the original Marseille Unité of 1952.
 There are 173 one bedroom, 267 two bedroom, 85 three bedroom, 4 four bedroom units and one unit has five bedrooms.
 There are also a small number of offices and business in some of the units today.
-All units extend over two floors and they are reached through a wide center hallway or here called Street, Strasse or french Intérieures.
+All units extend over two floors and they are reached through a wide center hallway or here called Street, Strasse or French Intérieures.
 This hallway does have the Corbusier modular height of 226 cm.

 André Wogenscky was the head of Corbusier's architecture office in Paris and he was in charge of oversight in Berlin.
 He had an office in the adjacent south hostel building which was part of the ensemble and which is today a Kindergarten.
 Several Architects in Berlin were the Berlin contact offices and translated the French plans into German and made all the aforementioned alterations.
 The Berlin Architect Jürgen Sawade interned in the planning offices and on the construction site and later lived in the building.
-A good quality of the building is the location amidst the Grunewald and on a elevated level.
+A good quality of the building is the location amidst the Grunewald and on an elevated level.
 This is granting ample views and sunlight for all residents.
 According to Corbusier the view of the sky and nature is a vital part of modern architecture.
 Each unit has light and a late balcony and privacy.
 A small shop was installed in the lobby and is the only common service left in the building today.